 Consider when you should announce your separation or update your relationship status.
 It’s important to respect that there were two people in the relationship, and any public announcement should wait until you are both ready.

 Be mindful that people heal at different rates.
 You might be ready to pop some champagne and celebrate the new you.
 You may even have a new partner.
 But your ex may be in an earlier stage of grief and healing over your break-up.
 Certainly celebrate if that’s where you’re at, but don’t rush to broadcast it online.

 When you do announce your split, be brief.
 You’re not obliged to explain in detail why you’ve separated.
 If you want to avoid questions, say in the post that you need space and time before you share more.

-Who might read your posts?
+Who is reading your posts?